sarastrasner/python-projects/instagram_follower_bot/README.md

 # Instagram Follower Bot
-Automatically logs in to Instagram, navigates to the page of a given account, clicks the followers link, and starts following those accounts one-by-one.
+Uses Selenium to automatically log in to Instagram, navigate to the page of a given account, click the followers link, and start following those accounts one-by-one.

 # Feature Tasks
 1. Automatically log into Instagram.
-1.
+1. Find the followers of your target account.
+1. Start following these accounts one-by-one.